 National Council of Nonprofits, “Myths About Nonprofits”

-Statista finds, “As of April 2024, there were 5.44 billion internet users worldwide, which amounted to 67.1 percent of the global population.
+Statista notes, “As of April 2024, there were 5.44 billion internet users worldwide, which amounted to 67.1 percent of the global population.
 Of this total, 5.07 billion, or 62.6 percent of the world’s population, were social media users.”
 In terms of platforms, Facebook is the top most-used platform today, followed by YouTube and Instagram.
 And TechReport does find that, “in nearly 79% of cases, online videos are crucial in convincing donors to contribute.”

 I have shared the idea with TechSoup that more educational programming about using social media effectively, including video creation platforms, might be something to consider.
 Be sure to check out the TechSoup YouTube channel for a variety of insightful videos that are already posted.
-I find their programs to be cutting edge and very helpful. #TechSoupAmbasador | Join TechSoup today!
+I find their programs to be cutting edge and very helpful.

 Leave a comment